List of Fables characters: Kay

 Once a captive of the Snow Queen, Kay is now grown and living in New York, away from Fabletown itself.
 It has never been stated what happened to his friend Gerda or their home.
 He still has the troll mirror shards in his eye, with the result that he sees all the bad that people have ever done.
-The pain that this causes him leads him to routinely gouge out his own eyes, although they subsequently grow back over a period of around ten years.
+The pain that this causes him leads him to routinely gouge out his own eyes, although they grow back over a period of around ten years.
 Kay has proven very useful in the past at detecting traitors, and it is with this in mind that Beast asked Frau Totenkinder to magically restore Kay's sight to assist him in rooting out Fables who might be secretly working for the Adversary.
 Because of his ability, Kay is the only other person in Fabletown to know the full details of Bigby's past deeds and how Frau Totenkinder truly gets her powers.
-The "bad" he sees is defined so by Fabletown morals and not by Mundy justice, as he sees the "bad" in Bigby (though he was mostly doing what he did because of an understandable (from a wolves perspective) dislike of humans, and from hunger rather than for the sake of evil) and in Frau Totenkinder (though what she does is perfectly legal from a 21st-century Mundy American justice point of view).
+The "bad" he sees is defined so by Fabletown morals and not by Mundy justice, as he sees the "bad" in Bigby and in Frau Totenkinder.
 After seeing the evil in The Adversary, he is so overwhelmed he gouges his eyes out again.
 Soon afterward, he is killed by Mr. Dark, who devours his teeth to make him a witherling.
-When Totenkinder destroys Mister Dark's teeth by feeding him candy, most likely this ended Dark's control over Kay's body.